-The standard language and structure requirements for contracts with penetration testing and adversary emulation testing vendors should include a requirement for third-party testers to meet security and confidentiality requirements at least as stringent as those followed by the underlying institution regarding confidential information handling, including PII (i.e., personally identifiable information).
+The standard language and structure requirements for contracts with TLPT vendors should include a requirement for third-party testers to meet security and confidentiality requirements at least as stringent as those followed by the underlying institution regarding confidential information handling, including PII (i.e., personally identifiable information).
 The contracts should also include a clause related to data destruction requirements and breach notification provisions.